Audetas/KRelay/README.md

 - [ ] Figure out why we can't create characters
 - [x] /connect takes you to USWest only
 - [x] Check for packets missing from Packets.xml
+- [ ] Fix reconnect handler to handle multiple clients at once
+- [ ] Fix \s in directory searching for *NIX
+- [ ] Fix default server setting

 ##Plugin Checklist:
 - [x] World Edit